 So far, I’ve tested two computer programs that use agent based modelling to allow for the type of emergent biological behaviours I’m looking for.
 The first program is SPARK which is a lightweight and efficient tool for CA. Being so lightweight, Spark is very capable of modelling the number of cells I would require for this project; in fact, it can simulate a grid of 101x101 with 10201 cells in real time.
 Its programs are written in SPARK-PL which is translated into Java source code, meaning a significant amount of time will be required to learn the new language.
 Another downside is that being a CA the ECs are embedded into the endothelial matrix (the layer the cells sit on top) and therefore are unable to move around the system, and as explained above, this is a simplification of reality as ECs are constantly moving or shifting on top of the endothelium layer.

 The other program is a python based ABM by Marziha Tehrani, a PhD student, called CellABM.
 It’s used to model the interactions between cancer cells and stem cells.
-It has several classes which allow you to easily change the rules of each phase of the cell cycle along with the initial cell parameters, such as size, direction and speed.
+It has several classes which allows the user to easily change the rules of each phase of the cell cycle along with the initial cell parameters, such as size, direction and speed.
 However at large cell numbers is rather slow and has no capabilities of interacting with the agents during the simulation.

 There are three other software frameworks I’ve looked at, but not as in-depth as the two described above; they are: Net Logo, Mason, and Repast.